smurthys/smurthys.github.io/engagement.md

 I am able to customize faculty development, curriculum development, strategic planning, and similar activities to specific departmental and institutional needs.

-I take all engagments--small and large--seriously.
+I take all engagments—small and large—seriously.
 My goal is to improve the quality of education and to add meaningful academic value.
 I am firmly committed to this cause and will collaborate with anyone similarly committed.
-To this end, I humbly welcome inquiries from people and institutions that share my vision and values on improving education so that together we can build a better society.
+To this end, I humbly welcome inquiries from people and institutions that share my vision and values so that together we can build a better society.

 I respectfully ask potential hosts to **read this page carefully in its entirety prior to starting the engagement process** as it is designed to answer upfront as many questions as possible and to address